 - Rest three to five minutes before taking your blood pressure and a few extra minutes if you’ve recently been very active, such as rushing around.

 - Bring your own at-home monitor to your doctor’s office at least once a year to calibrate it and make sure it’s working correctly.

 - Take at least two readings every time to make sure they’re correct.
 The readings should be within a few numbers of each other.

-- Take your blood pressure at the same times every day, such as before breakfast, over a period of time to get the most accurate readings.
+- Take your blood pressure at different times throughout the day over a period of time to get the most accurate readings and ranges.

 I think I have white coat syndrome.
 My blood pressure is always high when my doctor checks it, but normal when I check it at home.
 Is there anything I can do to get over my white coat syndrome?